abdoulaye-tnd/tandian/books/gameofwork.md

 - They go where the money is
 - They understand the Pareto Principle

-## Picking Winners
+## IX.
+PICKING WINNERS

 - When hiring people, we don't have enough data but you can recognize winners by the following list
 1. Winners believe in themselves and see a relationship between past accomplishments and the future assignment
 1. Winners have commitment to the team's direction, they see a direct relationship between the company's goals and their own individual goals.
 1. You're looking for coachability.
-Winners recognize that good coaches have knowledge and information beyond their own capabilities, and hey are willing to assimilate this through the coach.
+  - Winners recognize that good coaches have knowledge and information beyond their own capabilities, and they are willing to   - assimilate this through the coach.
 They are open to the leadership of others.
-1.